-A champion for women, communities of color and those in need, Symone D. Sanders is a democratic strategist, communications consultant, CNN Political Commentator and a Spring 2018 Resident Fellow at Harvard’s Institute of Politics at the Kennedy School.
+A champion for women, Symone D. Sanders is a strategist, communications consultant, CNN Political Commentator and served as a Spring 2018 Resident Fellow at Harvard’s Institute of Politics at the Kennedy School.
 Symone rose to prominence during her tenure as the National Press Secretary for U.S. Sen. Bernie Sanders presidential campaign.
 At 25, Symone demonstrated an uncanny command of the issues earning her a place in history as the youngest presidential press secretary on record and a spot on Rolling Stone Magazine’s list of 16 young Americans shaping the 2016 election.

 However, Symone was not new to presidential politics.
 When she was 16, she introduced former President Bill Clinton at a luncheon in Omaha, Nebraska.
 Following her remarks, President Clinton said, “Symone spoke so well I really hate to follow her.”
 President Clinton went on to write about Symone in his book, Giving: How Each of Us Can Change the World.